 Taking time for quiet reflection and expressing gratitude expands positive feelings about yourself and boost confidence and self-esteem.

 Self-confidence builds mental toughness and gives you the ability to deal with challenges and obstacles.
 To build mental toughness, take time each day to write down what you achieved.
 Ensure you reflect on what you learned and consider what you want to achieve tomorrow.

 This focus on positive progress reinforces your ability to achieve your goals in a way that is most valuable to you.

 Read also: 6 habits of highly productive people

 Being mentally strong means you focus on the positives and appreciate everything in your life.
 Mental strength is about fully experiencing your feelings and expressing them every day,

-When you are clear on who you want to become you look for things and people that support that mission.
-Taking time each day to express appreciation amplifies your positive feelings about your progress and the people who have helped you.
+When you are clear on who you want to become you look for things and people that support that goal.
+Taking time each day to express appreciation helps build resilience and the mental strength to deal with negativity.